Alex26000/TestSite1/README.md

 ## Credits
-Images were ArcMap and ARCScene screenshots.
-The data was based on NOAA's SLR Digital Elevation model.
+Images were ArcMap and ARCScene screenshots which depicted default stretch and elevation classification schemes.
+The data was from NOAA's SLR Digital Elevation model of the Tampa Bay area.